‘Big Brother’ Season 21 Casting Is Open

 — Big Brother (@CBSBigBrother) September 23, 2018

-As far as Julie Chen’s fate regarding the series, it appears as if she will continue on to host one more season of Celebrity Big Brother and one more season of the original Big Brother.
-Both upcoming seasons are included in her current contract, but anything can change as the scandal with her husband Les progresses.
+As far as Julie Chen’s fate regarding the series, it appears as if she will continue to host one more season of Celebrity Big Brother and one more season of the original Big Brother.
+Both upcoming seasons are included in her current contract, but anything can change as the scandal with her husband, Les Moonves, progresses.
 Julie recently announced her departure from The Talk to spend more time with her family.
 The host likely left as the women on the panel often discuss their daily lives and with Julie’s currently in disarray, to say the least, it was the best decision to leave the show.

 Cheers to the finale!
 It's just THREE days away. #BB20 pic.twitter.com/NWz5hlBN1H